Anthropology: Biological

 Forensic anthropologists can help identify skeletonized human remains, such as these found lying in scrub in Western Australia, c.
 1900–1910.

 Biological anthropology and physical anthropology are synonymous terms to describe anthropological research focused on the study of humans and other primates in their biological, evolutionary, and demographic dimensions.
 It examines the biological and social factors that have affected the evolution of humans and other primates, and that generate, maintain or change contemporary genetic and physiological variation.
+Subfields include forensic anthropology, paleoanthropology, dental anthropology, primatology, and human biology, among others.

+Nineteenth- and twentieth-century America and Europe were formative periods for many scientific disciplines, and racism played a significant role in motivating certain avenues of research, including the early development of bioarchaeology.
+A major driver behind the field’s creation was the effort to “establish the intellectual superiority of the white race.”
+When scientists determined that the remains they were studying belonged to Indigenous, enslaved, or otherwise socially marginalized people, they often treated those individuals not as human beings but as scientific specimens.
+This racist foundation shaped attitudes for decades, reinforcing the belief among many anthropologists that they held inherent authority over the human remains and burial sites they encountered.
+Recognizing this history is crucial, as its effects persist today in the form of damaged evidence, ethical challenges, and harmful professional assumptions.

 Archaeological

 Archaeology is the study of the human past through its material remains.
-Artifacts, faunal remains, and human altered landscapes are evidence of the cultural and material lives of past societies.
-Archaeologists examine material remains in order to deduce patterns of past human behavior and cultural practices.
-Ethnoarchaeology is a type of archaeology that studies the practices and material remains of living human groups in order to gain a better understanding of the evidence left behind by past human groups, who are presumed to have lived in similar ways.
+Artifacts, faunal remains, and human-altered landscapes are evidence of the cultural and material lives of past societies.
+Archaeologists examine material remains to deduce patterns of past human behavior and cultural practices.
+Ethnoarchaeology is a branch of archaeology that studies the practices and material remains of living human groups to understand better the evidence left behind by past human groups presumed to have lived in similar ways.

 The Rosetta Stone was an example of ancient communication.